Can SSRIs Help Induce Lucid Dreaming – The Truth Revealed

 Additionally, some research has found that individuals taking SSRIs may have an increased likelihood of experiencing lucid dreams.
 However, more research is needed to fully understand the underlying mechanisms and potential therapeutic benefits of this combination.

-I would suggest that this does seem to take some kind of effect but there are other better ways to acheive this end.
+I would suggest that this does seem to take some kind of effect but what I would really like to suggest is that there are other much better safer ways to Induce Lucid Dreams successfully.

-Potential Risks and Side Effects of Combining SSRIs and Lucid Dreaming
+Potential Risks and Side Effects of Taking SSRIs

 *Note: I would say there can be worse side effects.
 Prozac is a very common antidepressant SSRI and its effects can be very wild.
 Mood swings, suicidal thoughts, and increased anxiety and depression are all reported.
 In fact, many people given SSRIs are given secondary medications because of their negative effects on brain activity.